stoch-sut/stoch-sut.github.io/_pages/about.md

 ---
 This course covers the analysis of stochastic proceses as a random process and their different forms and examples are discussed.
 Also some relavant subjects such as estimation theory and hypothesis are compehensively studied.

-Newly uploaded documents are available at news section.

 You can downlowd course syllabus [here](/assets/pdf/syllabus-fall2022.pdf).

 You can also download main text book from <a href="/assets/zip/papoulis.zip">here</a>.